-People received care from a consistent staff team, who had worked at the service for a number of years.
+Staffing levels were appropriately managed, and people received care from consistent, regular staff.
 Enough staff were employed each day to meet people's needs, keep them safe and give them the opportunity to take part in their chosen activity.

-Staff received a range of training appropriate to their role and people's needs, and were supported by the registered manager and senior support workers through regular supervision.
+Staff received a range of training appropriate to their role and people's needs, and were supported by the registered manager through regular supervision.